I Spit on Your Grave 2: Plot

-Missouri-born model Katie Carter lives in New York City, working a part-time day job as a restaurant receptionist to make ends meet.
+Katie Carter is a model in New York City who works part-time as a restaurant receptionist to make ends meet.
 Desperate to update her modeling portfolio, she answers an advertisement offering a free photography session.
 She then meets three Bulgarian siblings, photographers Ivan, Nicky and Georgy, who becomes infatuated with Katie.
 She leaves the photoshoot after disagreeing with Ivan about a topless shot.
 At Katie's apartment Georgy apologizes for Ivan and hands her a flash drive containing her photos.

 That night, Katie wakes to find Georgy filming her, so she shocks him in self-defense.
 Georgy binds, gags and sodomizes her.
-Katie's neighbor, Jayson, tries to stop the rape but Georgy stabs and kills him.
+Katie's neighbor, Jayson, intervenes but Georgy stabs him to death.
 Nikolay and Ivan arrive and clean up all evidence of the crime.
 Ivan then force-feeds Katie ketamine, rendering her unconscious.

 Katie wakes and finds herself naked and handcuffed to a pipe in a basement as the brothers relentlessly rape and torture her.
-She overpowers Georgy and escapes, but discovers that she is now in an unknown city.
-When she approaches Bulgarian police, she is taken into safe custody by Detective Kiril, who informs her that she has been kidnapped and taken to Sofia, Bulgaria‘s capital city.
+She overpowers Georgy and escapes, but discovers that she's now in an unknown city.
+When she approaches Bulgarian police, she's taken into safe custody by Detective Kiril, who informs her that she's been kidnapped and taken to Sofia, Bulgaria‘s capital city.
 After an interview, Detective Kiril hands her over to Ana, who claims to be from a rape crisis center but is really Nikolay and Georgy's mother.
-Katie is returned to the basement and Valko, a friend of the family's father, electroshocks her genitals then brutally rapes her, leaving her bloodied.
-Ivan then beats her.
+Katie is returned to the basement and Valko, the father of a family friend, electroshocks her genitals then brutally rapes her.
+Ivan then beats her after she slaps his face.

-Katie is then placed in a box with her crucifix necklace and Valko's electroshock gun and buried alive.
-The ground beneath the makeshift coffin breaks and she falls into the sewer system below.
-Naked and hungry, Katie makes her way through the tunnels to a nearby church convent where she takes food and is soon found by its rector, Father Dimov, who recognizes her as a rape survivor.
-He gives her food, clothing, and a Bible.
+Katie is then placed in a box with her crucifix necklace and Valko's electroshock gun and buried alive, thus her rapists believe that she will die.
+Unbeknownst to them, the ground beneath the makeshift coffin breaks and she falls into the sewer system below.
+Naked, bloodied, bruised and hungry, Katie makes her way through the tunnels until she finds some old dirty clothes which she wears and finally arrives at a nearby church convent where she takes food and is soon found by its rector, priest Dimov, who recognizes her as a rape survivor.
+In an act of kindness, he offers her food, water, clean clothing, and a Bible and helps her recover from her injuries.
 Katie approaches the U.S. Embassy, but leaves before going inside.
-Back at the church, Dimov offers support.
+Back at the church, the priest offers support to her again.
 As Katie goes back to the sewers, she leaves her Bible open for Dimov to read.
 After reading the passage "vengeance is mine", Dimov realizes that Katie seeks revenge against her rapists.